4 Home Improvement Projects to Tackle This Winter

 Get your paint brush out

-The colder weather and shorter days in the winter can be rather depressing.
-Brighten up your home and your mood by doing a spot of repainting.
+The colder weather and shorter days in the winter are enough to get even the world’s biggest optimist feeling down.
+So why not brighten up your walls and your mood by doing a spot of repainting.

-Even if you don’t have the funds or inclination to do all your rooms, focus on one and make it feel warm and cosy.
+Even if you don’t have the funds or inclination to do every room, just focus on one and make it feel warm, cosy and rejuvenated.

 Psychologists say reds and violets boost energy levels, while greens and yellows make us feel happy.
 If you want to be soothed and calmed choose blue.